 Mitla Archaeological Site

 Although it lacks the impressive scenery of Monte Alban, Mitla is also well worth a visit.
 This site is from a later period: it was at its peak at the time of the arrival of the Spaniards in the 1500s.
 This site's most outstanding feature is the geometrical patterns built into the walls in a mosaic, the stones cut precisely to fit together without mortar.
-Mitla is a 40 minute drive east of Oaxaca city.
+Mitla is a 40-minute drive east of Oaxaca city.

 Tequila may be better known, but mezcal, a liquor also made from distilled agave, is the specialty here in Oaxaca.
 On a visit to a mezcal distillery you can see how this spirit is made, and sample some.
-Here's a sneak preview: see how mezcal is madeContinue to 9 of 10 below.

 There are many worthwhile museums in Oaxaca, and art lovers will enjoy visits to the city's numerous art galleries as well.
-The Museo de las Culturas de Oaxaca in the former convent of Santo Domingo is the most outstanding, but archaeology and history buffs shouldn't miss the Rufino Tamayo museum which contains the late painter's collection of prehispanic art - he assembled his collection based on the artistic quality of the pieces, and there are pieces that are representative of many different areas of Mexico.
+The Museo de las Culturas de Oaxaca in the former convent of Santo Domingo is the most outstanding, but archaeology and history buffs shouldn't miss the Rufino Tamayo museum, which contains the late painter's collection of prehispanic art.
+The collection is based on the artistic quality of the pieces, and there are pieces that are representative of many different areas of Mexico.
 Other museums to visit include the Textile Museum, the Contemporary Art Museum (MACO) and the Oaxacan Painters Museum.